refinedev/refine/documentation/docs/api-reference/mantine/hooks/useSelect/index.md

 ### `defaultValue`

-`deafultValue` allows you to make options selected by default and adds extra options to `<select>` component.
+`defaultValue` allows you to make options selected by default and adds extra options to `<select>` component.
 In some cases, like if there are too many entries for the `<select>` and pagination is required, `defaultValue` may not be present in the current visible options and this can break the `<select>` component.
-To avoid such cases, A seperate `useMany` query is sent to the backend with the `defaultValue` and appended to the options of `<select>`, ensuring the default values exist in the current options array.
+To avoid such cases, A separate `useMany` query is sent to the backend with the `defaultValue` and appended to the options of `<select>`, ensuring the default values exist in the current options array.
 Since it uses `useMany` to query the necessary data, the `defaultValue` can be a single value or an array of values like the following:

 ```tsx
 useSelect({